 the death star is in there so we can have Han break in and Poe can have a trenchrun to blow it up, Rey can perform a jedi mind trick because it's a cute callback, not because it makes sense, Leia and Rey are supposed to have a meaningful relationship even though they share little-to-no words because they are the female leads of the movie

 .
 I'm not saying I dislike TFA, not by a longshot, but I do think that its reliance on the previous films is definitely problematic.
 I think even Sith did a better job of striking a balance between embracing the previous films and adding onto the mythology in a meaningful way.
-(I'm sure that's gonna rub some people wrong :P).
+(I'm sure that's gonna rub some people wrong ).
 That being said, I am mega-mega excited for the next movie, and I feel like there are so many opportunities to do something new and exciting with Star Wars.
 Rian Johnson is a super cool writer/director, I can't think of anyone's Star Wars movie I'd more like to see than his.

 I mean, if you want to look at the general format, Return of the Jedi follows the same basic beats that A New Hope does as much as The Force Awakens does: